rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 Fast forward through many hours of trying to fix it, and around 6:45am, I went to bed while the other two continued for the half an hour that I slept.
 My alarm went off as they were packing up to leave.
 It still didn't work.
 Class started at 11am and the assignment needed to be done by then.
 We could turn it in late for a percentage penalty for each class session it was late, but I wasn't giving up yet.

-Ken was really good at responding to student questions via email, but obviously he was sleeping while we were stuck on things and I didn't want to risk him being unable to answer me in time, so I was going to go see him during his office hours.
+Ken was really good at responding to student questions via email, but obviously he was sleeping while we were stuck on things so we couldn't have gotten help during those seven hours.
+Not wanting to risk him being unable to answer me in time that morning, I was going to go see him during his office hours.

 # Run run run

 At this point in my life, I was not a runner.
 I had never been a runner.
-I was one of those kids who would walk 80% of the mile at the end of the school year when we were all forced to do it.
-Running hurt and was not fun.
+In fact, when we were forced to run the mile at the end of each school year in elementary school, I was one of those kids who would walk 80% way and only run when we were over by the teachers yelling at us to stop walking.
+Running hurt, running was not fun.

 The bike I had at the time was too small for me and my knees hurt when I used it, so just before Ken's office hour started, I ran to campus.
 Well, I ran for a quarter of a block then stopped for 2 minutes to catch my breath, walked half a block, then repeat.
 It was not pleasant, but thankfully I lived close to campus.